mikey-boy/mikey-boy.github.io/content/posts/implement-rbac-in-kubernetes.markdown

 ### Custom Helm Chart

-A custom helm chart helps with the problem of maintainability.
-We simplify the creation of numerous RBAC objects, many of them similar in nature, into a single values file.
-We update this values file as needed, and use it to reference what permissions are currently granted within our cluster.
+I created a [custom helm chart](https://artifacthub.io/packages/helm/mikey-boy/aks-rbac) to help with the problem of maintainability.
+We only need to focus on a few YAML files describing a tenant and their associated namespaces.
+The chart will handle creating the actual Kubernetes objects from the values we supply.
+These objects are tracked within the cluster (using helm-specific labels) and are updated accordingly if any permissions are granted or revoked.

 Lets take a look at an example:
 ```yaml